vanpupi/vanpupi.github.io/Labs/C-lab060/content.md

 ## Create a table

-To create a table in the common users' schema, it is necessary to create a connection as the common user.
+To create a table in the common users's schema, it is necessary to create a connection as the common user.
 This can be done the same way as described in Lab 3.
 Instead of specifying the username SYS and role SYSDBA, you now specify C##HOLUSER and leave the role default.

 ![](./images/DML04.png)